 If you’re learning Chinese, watching films in Chinese is a great way to improve your language skills.

 There are a lot of popular Chinese movies out there to choose from.
 But you can also watch movies from the U.S. and other countries dubbed in Mandarin Chinese.

-With dubbed Mandarin movies, you can watch a film you’ve already seen in your native languages… but in Chinese.
-Doing this can help ease you into more authentic Chinese movies.
+With dubbed Mandarin movies, you can watch a film you’ve already seen in your native language to help ease you into more authentic Chinese movies.

 It’s worth noting that it’s quite difficult to find Chinese-dubbed versions of non-Chinese films legally without the use of a Virtual Private Network (VPN.)

 Still, there are a handful of easily-accessible classics that have been officially dubbed in Mandarin.
 Below, we list six of our favorites, along with their tagline, a brief description and what to expect from each as a language learner.

 “Fifty strangers held captive are forced to choose one person among them to survive execution.”

 If you’re a fan of psychological thrillers, this film from directors Aaron Hann and Mario Miscione will immediately captivate you.

 In “Circle,” fifty people wake up in a dark dome and discover that every two minutes, one of them is killed by a bizarre technological beam.
 They quickly figure out that they can vote for who lives and who dies and the race against the clock begins.

 “Circle” is available on Netflix with Mandarin audio as well as English, Simplified Chinese and Traditional Chinese subtitles.